w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Help users avoid and correct mistakes

-Provide clear instructions, error messages, and notifications, to help users.
-When an error occurs, help users find where the problem is, make the message as specific as possible, and indicate how to fix the problem.
-Try to reduce the chances of errors occurring in the first place, for example, be as forgiving of format as possible when processing user input.
+Provide clear instructions, error messages, and notifications to help users complete forms on your site.
+When an error occurs:

+* Help users find where the problem is
+* Provide specific, understandable explanations
+* Suggest corrections

+Be as forgiving of format as possible when processing user input.
+For example, accept phone numbers that include spaces and delete the spaces as needed.

 {::nomarkdown}
 <%= example 'Australian phone number field with forgiving validation' %>